sachinsenal0x64/hifi/README.md

 > Please obtain the HiFi managed server values https://gist.github.com/sachinsenal0x64/0b7945a4a0df4c77ecf3bc7b7a7ee2f5.

 > [!NOTE]
 > HiFi runs on port 8080 by default.
-If all is working, the logs below will appear, and it’s ready for use with a supported subsonic client.
+If all is working, the logs below will appear, and it’s ready for use with a supported subsonic client.</br>
 > `2025/12/26 00:22:52 INFO Hifi Running in MANAGED mode` </br>
 > `2025/12/26 00:22:52 INFO Hifi API server running host=0.0.0.0 port=8080 url=http://0.0.0.0:8080`